Joncom/impact-finite-state-machine/README.md

 Call this every frame, possibly in an entity's `update` method.

 If this is a new state, then the state's `enter` function will be called.
 The `update` method of the state will be called next.
-If any of the transitions' predicates return `true` then the current state's `exit` method will be called and the new state will be `enter`ed on the next call to `update`.
+If any of the transitions' predicates return `true` then the current state's `exit` method will be called and the new state will be `enter`ed.

 ## License